What is Schema Therapy and How Can it Help Me?

 How long is a course of Schema Therapy?

 Schema Therapy is a longer-term therapy of around 20+ sessions optimally.
-Those with a mental health care plan can access 10 sessions a calendar year.
-Therefore, some clients split their therapy across 2 calendar years.
-Alternatively, people also use their private health funds with extras to reduce therapy costs.
+Those with a mental health care plan can access 20 sessions a calendar year.
+Alternatively, clients can use their private health funds with extras to reduce therapy costs.

 How can I get the most out of Schema Therapy?